gabriel1git/reachy_kdl_kinematics/README.md

 # Reachy KDL Kinematics node

-This package was obtained at the github of Pollen-Robotics and is being used for academic research.
+This package was obtained at the github of Pollen-Robotic, has modified and is being used for academic research.

 ## Getting started